Home » Recipes » Soup » Creamy Mushroom & Wild Rice Soup

 • White onion – If you don’t have a white onion, you can use a yellow onion, red onion, or 3 shallots.

-• Coconut milk – Full-fat coconut milk is best for this recipe, as it makes the soup extra creamy and rich.
+• Coconut milk – Full-fat coconut milk is best, as it makes the soup extra creamy and rich.
+You could also use cashew cream.

-• Lemon juice – Make sure to use freshly-squeezed lemon juice.
+• Lemon juice – Use freshly-squeezed lemon juice if possible.

-How to Make Creamy Mushroom and Wild Rice Soup
+How to Make Wild Rice and Mushroom Soup

 • Sauté the veggies.
 Heat some oil in a pot over medium heat.
 Add the onion, carrots, and celery, and cook until the onions are translucent and just starting to turn brown.
 This should take 3-4 minutes.